pranyth/Course-Registration-DBMS/README.md

     * **JOINs:** Used to display faculty names and department info on the student dashboard.
     * **Aggregate Query:** The admin dashboard shows an aggregate `COUNT` of students per department.
     * **Nested Query:** The admin dashboard shows all courses from the 'Computer Science' department using a subquery.
+* **Student View:**
+     * View all classmates registered in the same course.
+     * Displays student names and departments for each course.
+* **Admin View:**
+      * Search for students by grade and course.
+      * Admin enters a grade and selects a course → displays all students who received that grade.

 ---